rppicomidi/pico-w-ble-midi-lib/README.md

 have tried to structure this library to make as much code as possible MIT License.

+For a simple example that uses the BLE-MIDI server to send and receive MIDI data, see the [pico-w-ble-midi-server-demo](https://github.com/rppicomidi/pico-w-ble-midi-server-demo) project.
+For a more practical demo, see the [ble-midi2usbhost](https://github.com/rppicomidi/ble-midi2usbhost) project.

+## Before using any library
+You must initialize the Bluetooth hardware by calling `cyw43_arch_init()` once before calling the init() function for either library.

 ## BLE-MIDI server library
-For a simple example that uses this library to send and receive MIDI data, see the [pico-w-ble-midi-server-demo](https://github.com/rppicomidi/pico-w-ble-midi-server-demo) project.
-For a more practical demo, see the [ble-midi2usbhost](https://github.com/rppicomidi/ble-midi2usbhost) project.

 This library enables the user application to send and receive MIDI 1.0 data via standard MIDI 1.0 byte streams.
+The `ble_midi_server_lib` library provides all Bluetooth functions an application needs to send and receive MIDI 1.0 byte streams.
+It supports a simple profile that contains only the MIDI service and the device's GAP_DEVICE_NAME characteristic.
+It uses the `ble_midi_service_lib` library for the MIDI data transfers, and it handles all other control messages between Bluetooth stack and the application.
+If you want to make a more
+complicated profile than the one `ble_midi_server_lib` supports, you can use `ble_midi_service_lib` to implement it.
+For example, you might want to add a battery service to your profile if your project is battery powered.
+However, the code that replaces `ble_midi_server_lib` library will be more complicated.

-The application sends this code arrays of MIDI 1.0 byte streams; the `ble_midi_service_lib` INTERFACE library will then use the `ble_midi_pkt_codec` INTERFACE library to encode the MIDI byte stream to BLE-MIDI 1.0 packets time-stamped with the system time, and will finally send the BLE-MIDI encoded data to the connected BLE-MIDI client.
+The `ble_midi_service_lib` INTERFACE
+library uses the `ble_midi_pkt_codec` INTERFACE library to encode the MIDI byte stream to BLE-MIDI 1.0 packets time-stamped with the system time.
+It then sends the BLE-MIDI encoded data to the connected BLE-MIDI client.

 The [Accessory Guidelines for Apple Products](https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf)